 From cult cinema to the great art of world literature – people love a good story.
 The entertainment industry is no different.
-In addition to the latest cinema movie, the current bestsellers on bookstore shelves or the red-hot chartbreaker from the pen of Taylor Swift, there is another contender for the winner’s podium of successful storytelling in the entertainment industry.
+In addition to the latest movie, the current bestsellers on bookstore shelves or the red-hot chartbreaker from the pen of Taylor Swift, there is another contender for the winner’s podium of successful storytelling in the entertainment industry.

 Thanks to its unique narrative possibilities, the games industry manages to turn its viewers into actual actors in its stories and thus captivate them.
 But that’s not what we want to focus on today.
 Instead, we want to take a look at the use of storytelling in brand and corporate communication.
 The studios and developers behind the games are pretty good at telling their own narratives.
 To understand how corporate storytelling works in the gaming industry and what lessons other industries can learn from it, let’s take a look at two different narrative approaches used by game developer studios in their corporate communications.

 Video and computer games offer a unique variety of narrative possibilities, from dialogue-based role-playing games to environmental storytelling, in which the environment itself becomes the story.
-Game like ‘The Witcher’, ‘The Last of Us’ and ‘Mass Effect’ captivate players with complex plots and branching narratives that are based on the player’s decisions and deal with profound themes such as morality, loss and survival.
+Games like ‘The Witcher’, ‘The Last of Us’ and ‘Mass Effect’ captivate players with complex plots and branching narratives that are based on the player’s decisions and deal with profound themes such as morality, loss and survival.

 But it’s not just big studios that benefit from strong narratives.
 The indie scene also relies on convincing storytelling.
 Those who have few resources for graphics, sound and marketing can, at best, rely on the persuasive power of their stories – both inside and outside the game.
 ‘Stories matter’ applies here more than ever.
 Eric Barone, for example, created a successful indie game with ‘Stardew Valley’, which is closely linked to its own story and thus proves the power of authentic heroic stories.